ppritish51/BookMyShowTicketReminder/README.md

 <h1>About Project</h1>

-This python project helps to notify user for their favorite movies when tickets are availabel by sending SMS to their mobile.
+This python project helps to notify user for their favorite movies when tickets are available by sending SMS to their mobile.

 </br>
 <b>Note</b>